What is Medical Malpractice Insurance?

 How Much Does Medical Malpractice Insurance Cost?

+Malpractice insurance is usually available through traditional insurers and something called a medical risk retention group (RRG).
 Many insurance companies offer policy limits between $100,000/$300,000 all the way to $1 million/$3 million.
 The first number refers to the limit per occurrence while the second is the maximum allowed per lifetime of the policy.
 The coverage limits you choose make a large impact on the cost of your policy.
 What else impacts the cost of malpractice insurance?

-- Specialty of the provider
+- The specialty of the physicians

 Get a Medical Malpractice Insurance Quote